It’s a strange concept. One I have never gotten my head around. Getting paid to protest by an organization.

 Just take a look at the Citizens United decision.
 And this is where some of the problem stems from.
 A court ruled it acceptable for corporations and labor unions to sway political agendas by any funding means they see fit.
-Don’t think for a second this was to benefit the citizen.
-It’s right there in the nutshell.
+Don’t think for a second this was to benefit citizens.
+It’s right there in a nutshell.

 “The court said that because these funds were not being spent in coordination with a campaign, they ‘do not give rise to corruption or the appearance of corruption.'”

-If you must be motivated to protest via the dangling carrot (money) then the protest is void.
-A protest is meant to be about solidarity, unity and the people – not capitalism.
-It’s meant to be about change – not lining the pockets of an organization who has been paid by higher ups to pay the protester to change the political winds.
+If the only motivation for protesting is via the dangling money carrot then the protest is void.
+A true protest is about solidarity, unity and the people—not capitalism.
+It’s meant to be about change—not lining the pockets of an organization who has been paid by higher ups to pay the protester to change the political winds.

-The OSF is, according to the TIMES, one of the major contributors in paying activists to protest in certain events in hopes of swaying political favour.
-Ferguson, Baltimore, anti-Trump rallies; yes, there are genuine protestors there, but there are also the employed ones to undermine the genuine intentions.
+The OSF is, according to the TIMES, one of the major contributors in paying activists to protest in certain events in hopes of swaying political favour in Ferguson, Baltimore, and anti-Trump rallies.
+Yes, there are genuine protestors there, but they’re accompanied by the employed ones to undermine the genuine intentions.

 A protest is about rights, about liberty and about fraternity.
 All the concepts that came from the French Revolution.
-Freedom of speech, freedom to think…not marred by capitalism.
+Freedom of speech, freedom to think… freedom to not be marred by capitalism.

 If the cause is worthy then people will protest.
-If they don’t protest, they then reap what they sow.
+If they don’t protest, so be it.

 This article (Paid Protesters Not Getting Paid: Karma or Not?) is a free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to Aral Bereux and DNewsHQ.

 Supporting Independent & Investigative News is important to us.
 Please, follow us on Twitter: Follow @DNewsHQ